 In fact, at the end of the fourth quarter of 2018, the number of ccTLDs reached 154.3 million.
 Compared to the prior quarter, this shows an increase of 5 million ccTLD registrations alone for a growth of 3.4%.
 Over the course of 2018, total ccTLD numbers grew by 5.6% with an additional 8.2 million registrations.

 The largest TLD registrations were in the .com space, accounting for 139 million of the 348.7 million domain name registrations in 2018.
-This was far and away the leading domain, followed by .cn (China) at 22.7 million and .tk (Tokelau) at 21.5 million.
+This was far and away from the leading domain, followed by .cn (China) at 22.7 million and .tk (Tokelau) at 21.5 million.

 Now we know where domainers are focusing their efforts.
 Next, let’s take a closer look at some marketing insights to determine which trends will help steer the course of 2019.